-It happens suddenly without any warning: your relationship is humming along and you’re finally starting to really see a future with this guy, when thud!
+It happens without any warning: your relationship is humming along and you’re finally starting to really see a future with someone when suddenly, he’s gone so fast there’s no time to ask, “What went wrong?”
+If you really want to know what happened, read on for the true

-reasons men stage their escape — and how you can help prevent this from happening to you again.
+reasons that these men stage their escape — and how you can help prevent this from ever happening to you again.

-Reason #1: He assumes you’re dying to settle down (even if you’re not)
+Reason #1: He assumes you’re ready to settle down (even if you’re not)

 “After a few months, men often sense that the woman is interested in something more,” explains Warren Farrell, Ph.D., author of Why Men Are the Way They Are.